 By George Celorier

-For many years indirect water heaters have been used as an improved DHW (Domestic Hot Water) system when compared to cast iron boilers with tankless coils.
+For many years indirect water heaters and torpedo heaters have been used as an improved DHW (Domestic Hot Water) system when compared to cast iron boilers with tankless coils.
 The advantages include the abundance of hot water that is available from both the water stored in the tank and the relatively high heating input of the boiler, and reduced operating cost.
 The reduction in operating cost is due to some of the following factors:

 Reduce boiler input: Tankless coils usually need boilers with the higher firing rates needed to satisfy the water heating demand.